#Universe X Omnibus

 The Great CLAMP Re-Read Part 3: Tokyo Babylon

-While I'd never read it before this, it's famous enough (two OVAs, a drama CD, and a live action movie), that I went into this knowing some of the big spoilers, but not the details.
+While I'd never read this before, it's famous enough (two OVAs, a drama CD, and a live action movie), that I went in knowing some of the big spoilers, but not details.
 So while my reading was coloured by the knowledge of its tragic end, it still felt revelatory to me.
-I'm very pleased that I found copies of the two omnibuses.
-The back of my Darkhorse Omnibus versions describe this as "CLAMP's first great work", which I don't entirely agree with - I'll die on the hill that RG Veda is GOOD - but it is the first CLAMP work where I think they were very consciously thinking of how to write a story that ties together on a thematic level, in every stage, and it's phenomenal.
+It is the first CLAMP work where I think they had gotten their storytelling pinned down enough to consciously think of how to write a story that ties together on a thematic level, in every stage, and it's phenomenal.
 Heavy spoilers.

 The Art: The visual storytelling and panelling are fantastic.
-While less imaginative and fanciful than RG Veda, there's still some incredibly done spreads and pages, particularly anything to do with the bet.
+Tokyo Babylon offers a sparser and more distinctly black and white look than RG Veda, with a stronger emphasis on emotional paneling that breaks into beautiful spreads.
+It creates an almost wood-block, timeless appeal (despite the fashion) that is neither too busy nor too simplified.
+Anything to do with the Bet and especially the finale is incredible.
 Subaru surrounded by cherry blossoms?
 Haunting.
 The fashion is impeccable, I love the bold design choices in the covers and spreads.
 The character designs in and of themselves are quite simple (and I don't love the seme-uke look of Seishiro and Subaru), but the personality-costuming is so well done and tell stories themselves.
 And the use of Hokuto and Subaru being identical to conceal the twist?
 Masterful character design.
 My only complaint is some of the scanned photo backgrounds are jarring against the lovely drawn art.

 Questionable Elements: Subaru is 16 and Seishiro is 25.
 That being said, I do think from their interviews and the actual text, we aren't meant to ship them, and it's not unrealistic to be a teen and fall for an older person only for it to majorly fuck you up because they abuse their greater knowledge to harm you (which hey, might be a theme!).
 Some of the way issues are handled is dated, but not too badly.
 Again, I’m not going to comment on whether this is queer representation or not, since I don’t think that has ever been CLAMP’s intention.
-All the same, despite the stereotypical seme and uke stuff, the relationship feels real and tangible (which is why the payoff works).
+Despite the stereotypical seme and uke stuff, the relationship feels real and tangible (which is why the payoff works).
+My real gripe is Hokuto getting fridged, though it's handled better than expected (still. let's stop killing women to make men sad).

 Text